Ship a Car From USA to Germany

 - Carrier dispatched in 24–72 hours.
 Standard U.S. open or enclosed transport.
 Same drivers, same insurance, same Bill of Lading process.

 - Pickup, inspection, transit.
 Driver inspects the vehicle, photographs it, and loads.
 You receive GPS updates.
+Use our EU-compliant pre-shipment prep guidance to satisfy both Bold's domestic carrier and your forwarder's port-side acceptance — fuel level, no personal items, key handoff, alarm disable.

 - Port delivery and forwarder handoff.
 Driver delivers to the port warehouse.
 Your forwarder takes possession, files the EEI in ACE, and stages for the sailing.